 UK adolescents consume less meat, fish, fruit and vegetables than UK adults, along with more fruit juice and sugary products.
 Most of the changes in their Livewell 2030 Plate need to be made for nutritional rather than environmental reasons as their current carbon footprint is notably lower than for adults.
-The 2030 Livewell Plate for adolescents contains more legumes, nuts, fruit, fish, meat and dairy replacers, and vegetables.
+The 2030 Livewell Plate for adolescents contains more legumes, nuts, fruit, fish, snacks, and meat and dairy replacers and dairy replacers, and vegetables.
 The extra products added to the diet inevitably increase its carbon footprint, so meat and meat products are reduced to compensate.